 Allow users to ask questions; this is known as User-generated Content (UGC).
 These answers help other web users in picking your product or service.
 The internet runs off questions and answers, so it’s crucial to incorporate that into your website.
-Websites are not a field of dreams; if you build it, they will not come.
+Websites are not a field of dreams; if you build them, they will not come.

 12. Name, Address Phone Number (NAP)

-Another strong trust signal is having your Business Name, Address, Phone number listed on the website.
+Another strong trust signal is having your Business Name, Address, the Phone number listed on the website.
 I like to check out the business address, so I know how far the products are being shipped and how difficult it would be to return the item.

 13. Live chat

 More and more people do not like using a phone (myself included).
 Live chat offers a quick way to connect to customers in real-time to find solutions to their queries.

 14. Page title (title tag)

 Use your primary keyword in the title to clarify intent, help users understand the page, and possibly rank higher in the SERPs (Search Engine Result Pages).

 Use meta descriptions as mini advertisements.
 This description should entice users to click on your search result.
 Look at Google Ads, top 3 Google search results for ideas if you need them.

 16. Product description (eCommerce)